kikotomaz/ditto/README.md

 # Ditto

-Ditto is a realtime NPC dialogue generator that creates personality-rich characters, breathing a new life into virtual worlds.
+Ditto is a realtime NPC dialogue generator that creates personality-rich characters for virtual worlds.

 ## Get Started
 Clone: